sacihn173/Code-Runner/README.md

 Components :

-1. Scheduler - Starts a Thread Pool on application start.
+1. JobScheduler - Starts a Thread Pool on application start.
 Maintains a TaskQueue in which Jobs are pushed and picked by the threads to execute.

-2. Executor - Recieves the Jobs and executes them by creating a Process of the given program and updates the Job Context with the outputs and errors generated.
+2. JobExecutor - Recieves the Jobs and executes them by creating a Process of the given program and updates the Job Context with the outputs and errors generated.

-3. Job Context Handler - Reflects the latest state of any Job and maintains the complete Job Data.
+3. JobContextHandler - Reflects the latest state of any Job and maintains the complete Job Data.

 4. JobQueues - Contains the Jobs for all the user maintaining the FIFO Order.